 Notes

 These are the stated ratios from the packs, which confirm my findings.
-The foil chases from this set seem to be the trial version of the ultra rare CCG foils (see below.)
+The foil chases from this set seem to be the trial version of the ultra rare CCG foils (see above.)
 Wicked Lady (chase #9) is highly sought after and quite striking in foil.
 Unfortunately, these foils are prone to misprints or misalignments which can significantly detract from their appearance.
 Series 3 (below) also contains a set of foil chase CCG cards.
+Right now, it appears you are best off buying the full set of foils from Dart directly; it's a good sized chunk of money, but really does work out to an acceptable cost per card.

 This set has been largely overlooked, save for the foil chases, because it is a reprint of the Series 1 Awesome cards.
 The differences in the sets are largely cosmetic.
-Archivals appear brighter, with predominantly yellow backs and a different inset picture.
-The text is the same, but dates and the card series names have been changed.
-A comparison picture is most succinct.
+Check the comparison picture; I counted thirteen changes from card #1 between the Awesome and Archival printings.
+If you don't like the guessing game, click here to see all the changes listed.

 Scans